Darkroom4364/Darkroom4364/README.md

   ~$ cat about.md

-  BSc EE/IT @ ETH Zurich · Systems security, networking, and AI.
+  BSc EE/IT @ ETH Zurich · Systems security, networking, and AI/ML.
   Building with Go and Rust from Switzerland.

   ~$ ls projects/